Probate Q&A Series

 1. Detailed Answer

-Closing an estate in North Carolina requires submitting a complete final accounting to the clerk of court and securing approval from the court or beneficiaries.
+Closing an estate in North Carolina requires submitting a complete final accounting to the clerk of superior court and securing approval from the clerk or beneficiaries.
 Common hurdles arise when you lack certain receipts or encounter different instructions from county offices.
 Here is how you handle those issues under North Carolina law:

 Understand Your Accounting Obligations